1967 Penang Hartal riot: The riot

 However, the protest turned violent with 27 died and 137 people injured.
 Conflicts emerged as some shops refused to participate in the hartal and were forced to shut down by protesters.
 Several cafes serving breakfast were attacked by protesters.

 The federal government declared a 24-hour curfew beginning 8PM on the same day to overcome the riot.

 Aftermath

-The federal government launched an operation coded "Operation X", which closed down the Labour Party.
+The federal government launched an operation codenamed "Operation X", which closed down the Labour Party.
 During the raid, the police discovered communist documents at the party headquarters, which suggested that the Communist Party of Malaya might have played a role in the hartal.